 Our long-term goal is not just to ameliorate the problem, but also to build the people’s movement necessary to enact the economic and public policies needed to end hunger entirely.
 Given that hunger drains our economy and tears at our moral and civic fabric, we know that eliminating it will boost the nation both economically and spiritually.
 Towards that end, we’ve adopted the motto: “Ending hunger lifts us all.”

 "The work that NYCCAH does to fight against food insecurity is so important to our communities, and I am proud to have partnered with them over the years to help protect vital food benefits and ensure families at risk have access to food.
 Hunger Free America will continue NYCCAH's legacy by pushing for innovative, effective ways to end hunger, like the new hunger volunteer website and the hunger hotline.
 I look forward to working with Hunger Free America to help families in New York and across the country put food on the table." - U.S. Senator Kirsten Gillibrand

 “Every day across this country, millions of America families struggle to put food on the table.
 The only way we can change this is by building strong coalitions of national, state, and local leaders to stand up for these families and I know that Hunger Free America will be a powerful part of that work.
 I've had the pleasure of working with NYCCAH over the years and I have no doubt Hunger Free America will continue their passionate work to give a voice to families in need and end hunger across this county.
 I look forward to working with Hunger Free America." - Congressman Jim McGovern, co-chair of the bipartisan Congressional Hunger Caucus

 Benefits Access: Our team works to connect low-income New Yorkers with benefits to access food across all five boroughs.
 Our staff screens individuals for federal nutrition assistance programs, and helps them through the application and recertification process.
 Our VISTA program also increases access to nutrition benefits nationwide.
 Our Benefits Access team connected more than 3,000 low-income New Yorkers with benefits to access food across four of the five boroughs.
 We also distributed more than 200,000 free Neighborhood Guides to Food and Assistance to over 550 agencies in 2018.

 Child Nutrition: Our child nutrition program works to ensure that every child in America has access to sufficient, nutritious food.
 By increasing participation in free summer meals and school breakfasts, we connect kids with the food they need in order to grow and thrive.
 We led successful efforts to get New York State Governor Andrew Cuomo to propose – and the State Legislature to enact into law – a mandate for all high-needs schools to serve breakfasts in first-period classrooms.
 As a result, hundreds of thousands of additional children state-wide will receive healthy breakfasts every school day.

-Strategic Volunteerism Program: Our Ending Hunger Through Citizen Service initiative connects people and groups with skills-based and high-impact volunteer opportunities that can make the greatest impact in the national fight against hunger.
-Our newly launched web site: hungervolunteer.org, offers hunger organizations and the public innovative strategies and tools for engaging volunteers in effective activities to build the capacity of nonprofit groups, increase participation in government nutrition assistance programs, and advocate for improved economic and governmental policies.
+Strategic Volunteerism Program: Our ground-breaking Ending Hunger Through Citizen Service initiative connects people and groups with skills-based and high-impact volunteer opportunities that make the biggest difference in the national fight against hunger.
+Our newly launched web site, HungerVolunteer.org, offers hunger organizations and the public innovative strategies and tools for engaging volunteers in effective activities to build the capacity of nonprofit groups, increase participation in government nutrition assistance programs, and advocate for improved economic and governmental policies.

 USDA Clearinghouse: Our USDA National Hunger Hotline is a resource for individuals and families seeking information about how to obtain emergency food.
 The Hotline staff connects callers with emergency food providers in their community, government assistance programs, and various social services such as SNAP, WIC, and Summer Meals.
 Working under contract from the federal government, in 2018, we enabled more than 20,000 individuals and families to access non-profit and government food resources.